lganel/SVScore/README.md

 # Notes
 SVScore creates a file of introns (unless a file called introns.bed already exists in the current directory) by subtracting the exon file from the gene file using bedtools

+SVScore will clobber any files in the current directory with the name {prefix}header, where {prefix} is the input filename without the .vcf suffix

+Input VCF files may be gzipped, but gzipped files must end with .gz.
+Uncompressed input files should not end with this suffix.